 He was the CEO of Thomas Nelson publishing and was an expert in that space (level 1).
 It allowed him to then teach on that topic (level 2).
 After building that platform as a publishing expert, he’s been able to go more broad and teach people about goal-setting, platform-building, and writing a blog (level 3).

 Amy is known for Facebook marketing.
 It’s a hot topic that a lot of people are interested in, and Amy knows that world inside and out.
-Amy got really good at Facebook marketing (level 1) and then began teaching it to others through courses (level 2).
+Amy got really good at Facebook and Youtube marketing (level 1) and then began teaching it to others through courses (level 2).
+She always knew that some youtube subscribers are fake and bought from a social media marketing company, and didn’t enourage that kind of practise at all.

 Today, in addition to Facebook marketing, she teaches people about list-building, sales funnelsk webinars and other online business topics (level 3).
 But that doesn’t happen unless she first starts with getting really good at Facebook marketing.